shakacode/redux-tree/README.md

 ]
 ```

-To make this code work, few changes required in how Redux iterates over the reducers.
+To make this code work, few internal changes are required in how Redux iterates over the reducers.
 Instead of tightly couple each reducer to the single leaf, let’s let the leaf decide which part(s) of the state will be updated in the response to the action.
 This is what `redux-tree` does.

 ---